 3. Tensile Forces: Low to High

-Tensile forces are stretching and contracting (landing and jumping).
+Tensile forces are very fast/deep stretching and contracting actions that occur in tendons like those we see in landing and jumping or changing direction.
 As the Achilles gets healthy, re-introduce low grade jumps and landings.
 Low-intensity, double-tap jump variations as shown below can be a good place to start because you can easily monitor and progress the volume of the exercise from a small distance or a few hurdles toward longer distances and more hurdles.

 4. Compressive Loads

 Any positions requiring deep dorsi-flexion (a reduced angle between the foot and the shin) place compressive loads on the Achilles.
 Avoid these positions until they no longer irritate the tendon and re-introduce them SLOWLY!